rhapsodyn/vscode-evernote/README.md

+# SAD FACE

+From Evernote developer site:

+> Update: the creation of developer tokens is temporarily disabled.

+Which means: **this extension does not work anymore for new users.**

 ## Features

 This extension is much like the [Sublime One](https://packagecontrol.io/packages/Evernote).
-Just open & update your notes in *MARKDOWN*.
+Just open & update your notes in _MARKDOWN_.

 Commands:

 * `Evernote: Open Note`
 * `Evernote: Update Note`
 * `Evernote: Open Developer Page`